torproject/tor/doc/HACKING/Maintaining.md

 # Maintaining Tor

-This document details the roles and processes on maintaining the Tor code base.
-We do have many policies in place and the maintainers are there as a last line of defense to enforce them.
+This document details the duties and processes on maintaining the Tor code base.

 The first section describes who is the current Tor maintainer and what are the responsabilities.
 Tor has one main single maintainer but does have many